KungPhoo/ba67-basic/readme.md

 When you hit a RTS $60, command gets returned to the BASIC code.

-The C64 kernal and basic rom is loaded to $E000 and $B000.
+The C64 KERNAL and BASIC rom is loaded to $E000 and $B000.

 Using `SYS $FCE2` you can actually start the BASIC V2.